Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Common Challenges Easyship Resolves

-• Complex cross-border shipping rules can be automated by automating duties, taxes, and customs documentation.
+• Complex cross-border shipping rules—automated duties, taxes, and customs documentation.

 • High international shipping costs through multi-carrier rate comparison.

-• Poor customer experience for global orders due to branded tracking pages and a lack of transparency into landed costs.
+• Poor customer experience for global orders via branded tracking pages and landed-cost transparency.

 • Strong international shipping tools, including automated customs paperwork and tax calculators.